railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

    single: modules; l10n_
    single: module; l10n_fr

-On installation, the software is given a default chart of accounts that's the same regardless of your country.
-To install the chart of accounts and tax definitions for your own country install the module :mod:`l10n_XX` where XX represents your country code in two letters.
-For example to get the chart of accounts for France install the module :mod:`l10n_fr`.

-Some of these pre-built modules are comprehensive and accurate, others have rather more tentative status and are simply indicators of the possibilities.
-You can modify these, or build your own accounts onto the default chart, or replace it entirely with a custom chart.

-You view active charts of accounts using the menu :menuselection:`Financial Management --> Charts --> Charts of Accounts`, and :guilabel:`Open Charts` for the selected year and account moves.
+You view active charts of accounts using the menu :menuselection:`Accounting --> Charts --> Charts of Accounts`, and :guilabel:`Open Charts` for the selected year and account moves.

 .. note:: Hierarchical charts